Chemicals Strategy for Sustainability

 The European Green Deal is the EU’s new growth strategy.
 It will transform Europe into a sustainable and carbon neutral economy, while responding to the economic crisis and consequence of COVID-19.

 Chemicals are the building blocks of the goods we use, and for high-tech materials needed for a circular and climate neutral economy.
 Chemicals production is also an energy and CO2-intense industrial sector.
 Shifting towards chemicals and production technologies that require less energy will limit emissions, which means that the Green Deal needs the “right” chemistry.

 As the EU’s specialised agency, ECHA contributes to the strategy with its scientific and regulatory expertise, databases, digital tools and networks, and practical experience with chemicals regulation, when requested.

-ECHA’s own European Green Deal pledge, as an EU organisation and employer, is to extend its environment certification with the EU Eco-Management and Audit Scheme EMAS and to become climate neutral by 2030.
+ECHA’s own European Green Deal pledge, as an EU organisation and employer, includes its environment certification with the EU Eco-Management and Audit Scheme (EMAS) and to become climate neutral by 2030.

 The Commission’s strategy provides an action plan to:

 - Ban the most harmful chemicals in consumer products – allowing those chemicals only where their use is essential.

 - Pay attention to the cocktail effect of chemicals when assessing chemical risks.

 - Phase out per- and polyfluoroalkyl substances (PFAS) in the EU, unless their use is essential.